How we can help.

 Your GP and specialist are still your main medical care providers.
 Palliative Care South East has a Palliative Care Doctor who can provide consultancy, support and advice to your GP and your care team about symptom management.

-You may feel lost, confused, overwhelmed or just need to talk to someone - our counsellors provide emotional support for you and your family and carers, at all stages of your journey.
+You may feel distraught, angry, lost, confused, overwhelmed or just need to talk to someone.
+Our counsellors are available to provide emotional support to you, your carer and family members through all stages of your journey.
 Counselling may help you to learn new ways to cope with and respond to the different stages of your illness.

-The Social Worker helps you and your family deal with the personal and social problems of illness, disability and impending death.
-The social worker can help by making referrals to community services (eg: financial help, home help, respite) and provides support to you and your family.
+Our Social Worker helps you and your family deal with the personal and social problems of illness, disability and impending death.
+They can help by making referrals to community services (eg: financial help, home help, respite).
+They provide support to you and your family.

 The Occupational Therapist (OT) can work with you and your family or carer to help you to continue to live a full and normal life that is meaningful to you.

 The OT can assist with providing practical solutions for activities of daily living (bathing, dressing, walking, eating, doing housework, leisure, etc).
 They can help you maintain your dignity.

 They will visit you in your home and conduct an assessment.
 They will then suggest improvements such as:

 - changing the way you do things

 - recommending helpful equipment

 The OT also has a role in pain control through positioning, pressure relief and relaxation techniques.